skywind3000/asyncrun.vim/README.md

 	:AsyncRun gcc "$(VIM_FILEPATH)" -o "$(VIM_FILEDIR)/$(VIM_FILENOEXT)"
 	:AsyncRun g++ -O3 "$(VIM_FILEPATH)" -o "$(VIM_FILEDIR)/$(VIM_FILENOEXT)" -lpthread

-This command will run gcc in the background and output to the quickfix window in realtime.
+This command will run gcc in the background and output to the quickfix window in real time.
 Macro '`$(VIM_FILEPATH)`' stands for filename with full path and '`$(VIM_FILENOEXT)`' represents filename without extension.

 **Async run make**

     :AsyncRun make
 	:AsyncRun make -f makefile

-Remember to open quickfix window by `:copen` before using `AsyncRun` command, if you don't open it, you will not see any output.
+Remember to open the quickfix window by `:copen` before using the `AsyncRun` command, if you don't open it, you will not see any output.

 **Grep key word**